How To Trade Disney Pins

 Disney pin trading used to be a hobby of mine.

 Counterfeit Trading Pins and Pin Sharks are the downside of trading Disney Pins.
 They are out there.
 A small percentage of Pin Traders say we all know fakes exist and so you shouldn’t complain.
-Either accept there are fake pins and enjoy yourself or don't trade.
-I think that is ridiculous.
-You should be able to participate in any hobby you want without being scammed.
+Either accept they are fake pins and enjoy yourself or don't trade.
+That is ridiculous.
+You should be able to take part in any hobby you want without someone scamming you.

-I always tell people if you want to pin trade it’s going to be costly.
-If you don't want to spend the money on real pins, then do not trade.
+I always tell people if you want to pin trade it will be costly.
+If you don't want to spend the money on real pins, do not trade.
 Here is how to spot a fake.
 This guide here is helpful.

 Best ways to spot a fake Disney Trading Pin:

 Check the back for misspellings or grammatical errors.
-For example, the pin may misspell Mickey, or it may say pin 1of 3 instead 1 of 3.
+For example, the pin may misspell Mickey, or may say pin 1of 3 instead 1 of 3.

 Remember you can always look up a pin on PinPics on your phone while trading in the parks.